chrisgoringe/cg-use-everywhere/README.md

 This is unlikely to be fixed, but should be fairly easy to avoid!

+Bypassing a node with more than one input of the same type is broken - see [#32](https://github.com/chrisgoringe/cg-use-everywhere/issues/32) - this one will get fixed.

 # Deprecated nodes

 For backward compatibility, all the old nodes are still supported for the time being - you can find them in everywhere/deprecated.
 [Old documentation](docs/deprecated.md)